 When writing an MLA style abstract, it is important to explain what the paper is about, what was done, how it was done, and what was found (Secrets to writing like a pro).
 Also, an MLA style abstract should be clear, concise and make use of direct language that can make readers accurately decide if the paper is worth reading or not.
-(Also learn about abstract in APA and Chicago format)

 Rules for Writing an Abstract in MLA Format